AlfonsinaCardenas/Project-2/README.md

 **Consistency**

-The web application looks similar accross all pages.
+The web application looks similar across all pages.
 The same layout is used, same fonts, and emojis and other icons are used all throughout.
 This prevents confusion and ensures the user remains engaged.
-In the forecast page, the only thing that changes is the information depending on the metric the user chooses, but the overall layout stays the same with features like: line charts, expander for information, fun fact, and  slider.
+In the forecast page, the only thing that changes is the information depending on which metric the user chooses, but the overall layout stays the same with features like: line charts, expander for information, fun fact, and  slider.

 **Flexibility**

 The web app allows the user to move freely.
-They can interact with the app with actions such as: changing the background color, searching for different cities at any time, deciding whether or not they would like to see the coordinates, opening the expander for more information, and moving the sliders.
+They can interact with the app with actions such as changing the background color, searching for different cities at any time, deciding whether or not they would like to see the coordinates, opening the expander for more information, and moving the sliders.
 In addition, the select box in the beginning gives the user an opportunity to explore the different cities around the world (and even country) that have the same name.

 # Conclusion